UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 Notes: To create a density plot, we need to complete two tasks:

-1. Place the bell-shaped bins and add them together as in the animation as few slides ago.
+1. Place the bell-shaped bins and add them together as in the animation a few slides ago.
 2. Plot a line or area mark for the newly calculated sum of bins.

 In Altair, these operations are done in two explicit steps, using `transform_density` for the calculation.

-First we specify which dataframe column we want to use for the calculation.
+First, we specify which dataframe column we want to use for the calculation.
 Then we use the `as_` parameter to name the newly calculated values, which we here refer to as `'density'`.